react-declarative/appwrite-webhook-restreamer/README.md

 # CLI

 The first command line argument is always a port.
-The second is the `disallowWs` flag is optional
+The second is the `disallowWs` flag (optional)

 ```bash
 appwrite-webhook-restream 9999 [--disallowWs]